 Sony 24-70 mm f/2.8: This is my go-to lens for all types of performance.
 It is my workhorse lens that covers most stages except for smaller black boxes and big theatres.
 I use this lens about 75% of the time.
 It gives context and is a great storyteller.

 Sony 70-200 f/2.8: Perfect zoom for important close-ups.
 At large theatres, I use this lens exclusively from a few rows back.
 I also use it to zoom in on lead characters in smaller stages where I might want a more portrait-style image.
 You do have to be careful not to crowd your image, though.

 Sony 135mm f/1.8: This is a portrait lens that I take with me in case I encounter a very dark lighting scheme!
 Shooting a prime of this focal length can be tricky and I must be ready to move!

 I don’t use flash on the job.
 I do have a trio of Profoto strobes for other work!

-Oh, the never-ending quest for the perfect bag!
+Oh, the never-ending quest for the perfect camera bag!

 Think Tank Photo Airport International V2: This is the best bag for transporting my gear to theatres.
 Finally!
 I had been lugging two cameras and two heavy lenses around on my back or shoulder and my trapezius muscles needed a break!